News release from 08/12/2021

 How long will the green bin service be stopped for?

-Collections will resume on Wednesday 12 January 2022 (in line with the revised Christmas bin collection calendar) in in the scheduled monthly collection cycle, but this may change as things develop.
+Collections will resume on Wednesday 12 January 2022 (in line with the revised Christmas bin collection calendar) in the scheduled monthly collection cycle, but this may change as things develop.
 We encourage everyone to check the council website before each collection to see the latest advice.

 I have an additional green bin that I pay for, will I get a refund?